kiboschool/wad-flipkart-filter/README.md

 Right now, the search feature can filter by the name of the item, a min and max price, and by category.

 Your task is to add the missing search filters and sorts:
-- filter for items that are "flipkart assured"
+- filter for items that have a price lower than the 'price_max' param
-- a filter for brands that match the brands param
+- a filter for brands that match the 'brands' param
 - sorting by price, from low to high and from high to low

 For each of these features, the data is already being sent from the HTML form. **You do not need to edit the templates**.